abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         subtitle: Create a strategy for success in the digital era.
         price: ''
         details: >
-          We do the hard work to make it simple
+          We do the hard work to make it simple.
+See what's next

           Redefine what's possible, give shape to the future—and get there.Help